Coronavirus: Local updates

 Seneca Falls

-• The annual Seneca County Women’s Coalition dinner honoring Coreen Lowry, previously scheduled for March 21 at Seneca Falls Country Club has been postponed; the rescheduled date is not yet known.
+• Postponed: The annual Seneca County Women’s Coalition dinner honoring Coreen Lowry, previously scheduled for March 21 at Seneca Falls Country Club; the rescheduled date is not yet known.
 Venue/buffet dinner will remain the same.
 Dinners are $35.
 For reservations, to donate an item for the silent auction or to place an ad in the program, call Adriene Emmo at (315) 521-3461.

-• Closed: Seneca Falls Community Center as of 5 p.m.
-March 16.
+• Closed: Seneca Falls Community Center, 35 Water St., through April 1.
 Check Facebook page for updates.

-• The Seneca Falls Library will be closed from March 17 through April 13.
-All programming has been canceled for that time.
-See the Library's website for details.
-Library Wifi service can still be accessed from the library parking lot and as a cardholder there is still access to Hoopla and Overdrive eBook and audiobook services.
+• Closed: The Seneca Falls Library, through April 13.
+All programming canceled for that time.
+See the Library’s website for details.
+Library Wi-Fi service can still be accessed from the library parking lot and cardholders still have access to Hoopla and Overdrive eBook and audiobook services.

-• The Standard Process Health and Fitness Center at New York Chiropractic College will be closing at 4:30 p.m.
-March 16.
+• Closed: The Standard Process Health and Fitness Center at New York Chiropractic College.
 As of now, the plan is to reopen March 30.
-Those on NYCC's email list are advised to check for updates as they develop.
+Those on NYCC’s email list are advised to check for updates.

-• Seneca Falls school district families requesting meals during school closure should fill out an online form by 4 p.m.
-Tuesday (March 17) at www.senecafallscsd.org/domain/1595.
+• Postponed: Seneca Falls Downtown Revitalization Initiative Local Planning Committee meeting, scheduled for March 26, at the Community Center, 35 Water St.

 Shortsville

-• The Red Jacket Library is still open.
-All library-sponsored programs are suspended through Sunday, April 19.
-Meeting room use will resume Monday, April 20.
+• Closed: The Red Jacket Library, until further notice.
 Return library materials only in the Book Drops.
-During check out library cards will be scanned in the patrons’ hands.
 Materials may be renewed over the phone.
 Call (585) 289-3559.
 For updates, check the library’s website, Facebook page and e-newsletter.

 Sodus